sh977218/ts-etl-ui/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Pantry

+Pantry can be used as perishable storage.

+Create these baskets: `users1, loadRequests1, loadRequestActivities1`

+The baskets will be populated when data is saved to them.

 ## Running mocking api server

+To use Pantry for perishable storage

+$> export PANTRY_ID=<YOUR_PANTRY_ID>

 Run `npm run start` to start NodeJS mocking api server